 We've come a long way, baby, but it ain't time to rest yet.

 Check for local events celebrating Women's Equality Day across the country.
 Hold discussions with friends and community members.
-To see this year's proclamation from President Obama, click here.
+And make sure you're registered to vote!

 Illustration by Erina Davidson